-SCNPs are fascinating nano-objects not only for their potential use in a large variety of fields in the nanotechnology arena, but also as model systems to investigate fundamental problems of polymer dynamics.
-In particular, here we have addressed the question of how intramolecular cross-linking affects the atomic motions and the collective features at length scales of the order of the intermolecular distances and larger, exploring the regime of the so-called intermediate length scales region.
-With this aim, we have performed a parallel investigation on the melt composed by linear chains as a reference.
-For this reference sample, we have found "standard" self-motions describable by the anomalous jump diffusion model in the whole Q-range investigated, pointing thus to a very smooth crossover from α -relaxation toward Rouse-like dynamics.
-We have also shown that the recently proposed ansatz to describe the collective dynamics at ILS for glass-forming polymers25 based on that developed by Novikov et al.24 works rather well for the linear precursor melt.
-We note that this kind of investigation is very scarce in the literature and, therefore, this work has also contributed in this direction.
-The impact of intramolecular cross-linking is hardly resolvable at length scales of the order of the intermolecular average distances as microscopically explored by both the dynamic structure factor and the incoherent scattering function of hydrogens addressed by our quasielastic neutron scattering experiments.
-The effects set in at larger length scales, toward the intermediate length scales regime, where also the crossover from segmental to Rouse dynamics is expected.
+SCNPs are fascinating nano-objects for their potential use not only in a large variety of fields in the nano-technology arena, but also as model systems to investigate fundamental problems of polymer dynamics.
+In particular, here we have addressed the question of how intra-molecular crosslinking affects the atomic motions and the collective features at length scales of the order of the inter-molecular distances and larger, exploring the regime of the so-called intermediate length scales region.
+With this aim, we have performed a parallel investigation on the melt composed by linear chains as reference.
+For this reference sample we have found 'standard' self-motions describable by the anomalous jump diffusion model in the whole Q-range investigated, pointing thus to a very smooth crossover from α -relaxation toward Rouse-like dynamics.
+We have also shown that the recently proposed ansatz to describe the collective dynamics at ILS for glass forming polymers25 based on that developed by Novikov et al.24 works rather well for the linear precursor melt.
+We note that this kind of investigations are very scarce in the literature and therefore this work has also contributed in this direction.
+The impact of intra-molecular cross-linking is hardly resolvable at length scales of the order of the inter-molecular average distances as microscopically explored by both, the dynamic structure factor and the incoherent scattering function of hydrogens addressed by our quasielastic neutron scattering experiments.
+The effects set in at larger length scales, towards the intermediate length scales regime, where also the crossover from segmental to Rouse dynamics is expected.
 A subtle slowdown of the hydrogen self-motions can be inferred from the low-Q results on the hNP-samples.
 The main effect is observed on the coherent scattering: structural heterogeneities are revealed by SANS, and the decay of the dynamic structure factor exhibits marked extra-stretching as well as much longer characteristic times than the precursor melt.
-The emergence of a hierarchy of complex additional mechanisms for the relaxation of internal loops in the SCNPs would be at the origin of these observations for collective dynamics.
-Future experiments on the single chain dynamic structure factor (isotopically labeled macromolecules in a melt of SCNPs) may elucidate the impact of intramolecular cross-links on chain dynamics at a molecular level for these intriguing systems.
+The emergence of a hierarchy of complex additional mechanisms for relaxation of internal loops in the SCNPs would be at the origin of these observations for collective dynamics.
+Future experiments on the single chain dynamic structure factor (isotopically labeled macromolecules in a melt of SCNPs) may elucidate the impact of intra-molecular cross-links on chain dynamics at a molecular level for these intriguing systems.